Skip to main content

 Sounds interesting.
-If you don’t need health insurance and other benefits, that is.
-Do me a favor and think first moment the kinds of activities this this job entails.
+(If you don’t need health insurance and other benefits, that is.)
+Do me a favor and think for a moment.
+Imagine the kinds of activities that this job will entail.

 Okay?